When most people ask about ADA compliance for websites, they’re really asking, how do I make sure I don’t get sued over website accessibility?

 Step 10: User Testing

 The final step that really seals the deal is user testing.
 User testing is testing that is conducted by an accessibility professional with one or more disabilities.
-Typically, with websites, user testing is conducted by someone who is blind or visually impaired and using screen reader assistive technology.
+Typically, user testing is conducted by someone who is blind or visually impaired and using screen reader assistive technology.

 Summary